kdave/vmk/mini/README.md

 Configuration:

-* IDE provides only 4 devices
+* IDE provides only 4 devices, OK for root partition
-* SCSI is unstable and the driver crashes under heavy load
+* SCSI is unstable and the driver crashes under heavy load, OK for the root partition
-* VIRTIO works best it seems
+* VIRTIO works best